Web technologies aren’t perfect. There are no one-size-fits-all solutions when it comes to creating and maintaining your business website.

 There are many avenues you could go down; choosing the right option will depend heavily on your specific business.
 As a general rule of thumb, I recommend using WordPress.

-The latest version of WordPress has more than 19 million downloads.
+At the time of writing this article, the latest version of WordPress has more than 80 million downloads.

 But, enough with the nerdy stuff, let’s talk about why WordPress may be a good fit for your business!